dantleech/blog/content/posts/2025/12-14-homeserver.md

 - Update the `flake.nix` to reference the new host...
 - Rebuild the system using the **flake** `nixos-rebuild switch --flake '.#gigabyte'`.

-Now, normally my laptops have the same configuration and I'd reuse shared settings between them, but the server is obviously not a laptop, but I still wanted to have the terminal environemnt the same.
-Fortunately it's easy to reuse configurations and I was able to easily include my Tmux, Zsh and Git setting in addition to my entire Neovim confguration with all the language servers.
+Normally my laptops have the same configuration but the server is not a laptop.
+So I started a new configuration and pulled in anything I needed from the shared configuration - Tmux, Zsh, Git and my entire Neovim configuration and all the language servers.

 At this point I was able to disconnect the keyboard and move the Mini PC to the corner of the room and continue to configure it headlessly over SSH.